atomiv/atomiv.github.io/_pages/why.md

 <h2>For Companies</h2>

 <p>Some key challenges faced by IT service companies are keeping clients happy and ensuring good profit margins.
 When the software is delivered late, when it's too buggy or non-usable, when clients cannot depend on your company - then they might switch.
 Furthermore, when projects go over-budget, the IT service company may suffer due to the loss on uninvoiced hours or haggling over hourly invoices.
 Atomiv helps your company succeed again and again across different projects, making success repeatable through standardization.
 Atomiv helps companies build high performance software development teams.
 It helps increase productivity and motivation across your development teams, helping them deliver software faster than ever before and with high quality.
-It helps keep your customers happy and increases your profit margins.</p>
+It helps keep your customers happy, strengthen long-term trust and customer relationships, and increases your profit margins.</p>

 <h2>For Teams</h2>

 <p>One of the difficulties in software development industry is attracting and retaining "talent".
 It's challenging enough finding the "right" developers, but what's even more challenging (and important) is building a strong team.
 If there isn't adequate teamwork, and if all the knowledge about a project is held by a few individuals, this causes the key-man risk in projects.
 If there aren't common standards held by the team, if individuals within teams are going their own way, or if different teams are adopting totally different processes and codebases, this results in inefficiencies across the company.
 It's then difficult to switch people between teams or onboard new team members.
-Atomiv helps you achieve standardization within teams and across teams, encouraging an organiation culture which strives towards standardization and continuous improvement, and helping you build top-notch teams</p>
+Atomiv helps you achieve standardization within teams and across teams, encouraging an organiation culture which strives towards standardization and continuous improvement, and helping you build top-notch teams.</p>

 <!-- TODO: TG -->
 <!--